|Nutrition Facts (per serving)|

 - The vegetable chips can be stored in an airtight container for up to two days.

 - Humidity can make the chips soggy, so it's best to make them on a sunny, dry day.

-- Almost any root vegetables are good to make chips.
-Other options include rutabaga, turnips, celery root, and yucca.
-You can also make sweet chips with this recipe using apples, pears, or plantains.
+- You can also make sweet chips with this recipe using apples, pears, or plantains.
 Season them with cinnamon sugar instead of the salt mix.

-- Use the chips crushed in coatings for fried foods, in place of breadcrumbs, or as a topping for soups.
+- Crush the chips to use in coatings for fried foods, in place of breadcrumbs, or as a topping for soups.